How does Brexit affect my order?

 Between 0 and 149.99 euros (including postage) - Yes VAT and No Duty

-Sent by DPD / (Parcelforce for Ireland, Spain, Italy, Germany, France) road service, where VAT is not added to your goods total, but an equivalent amount is added to the shipping charge.
+Sent by DPD / (Parcelforce for Ireland, Spain, Italy, Germany, France) road service, VAT is added to your goods total.
 Customers are not required to pay any additional charges.

 Orders over 150 euros